How the Continuum of Need works

 Level 2

-Emma, 10, lives with her mum and older brother.
-Her mum works late shifts.
-Emma told her friend that she often has crisps or biscuits instead of dinner, and her mum is always crying.
-Emma has never handed in any homework, and the school finds it difficult to contact her mum.
+Emma is 10 years old.
+She lives with her mum and older brother.
+Her mum works late.
+Emma told her friend that she often has crisps or biscuits instead of dinner, and her mum is always sad and crying.
+Emma never hands in homework, and the school finds it hard to contact her mum.

 • Should the school do anything to help?

-• What information or advice is available to Emma’s mum?
+• What help or advice can to Emma’s mum get?

 See level 2 indicators.